rstudio/thematic/README.md

 `accent`ed graphical markers (e.g., **ggplot2** geom defaults), as well
-as `sequential` and `qualitative` colour scales (these scaling defaults can also be controlled via `thematic_begin()`). `thematic_begin()` works by modifying global state in a “permanent” way so that all your future plots “just work”; thus, best practice is to call `thematic_end()` when you’re done using **thematic**.
+as `sequential` and `qualitative` colour scales (these scaling defaults can also be controlled via `thematic_begin()`). `thematic_begin()` works by modifying global state in a “permanent” way so that any future plots assume that state; so, best practice is to call `thematic_end()` when you’re done using **thematic**.

 ## ggplot2